DanielArian/elliptic-curve-and-point-operations-in-R/README.md

-# Point-operations-on-elliptic-curve-in-R
+# elliptic-curves-in-real-set
-Point Addition and point doubling on Elliptic Curve in the set of real numbers.
+A node module to perform point Addition and point doubling on Elliptic Curve in the set of real numbers.
 Only Weierstrass EC supported for now.

 # Math behind point addition for Weierstrass EC